 Monthly Leading indicator of employment

-The Department of Employment’s Monthly Leading Indicator of Employment (the Indicator) has risen for the third consecutive month in July 2016 (following trend revisions) after falling for nine consecutive months.
+The Department of Employment’s Monthly Leading Indicator of Employment (the Indicator) has risen for the fourth consecutive month in August 2016 after falling for nine consecutive months.
 This signals a weakly confirmed trough in the Indicator in April 2016.
-The Indicator’s rise in July is attributable to the increase in the official Purchasing Managers’ Index for Manufacturing Output for China, the Westpac-Melbourne Institute Leading Index of Economic Activity, and the Westpac-Melbourne Institute Consumer Sentiment Index.
-In contrast, cyclical employment has fallen for the fourth successive month in July 2016, after rising for fifteen consecutive months.
+The Indicator’s rise in August is attributable to all of its components except the US Yield Difference.
+In contrast, cyclical employment has fallen for the fifth successive month in August 2016, after rising for fifteen consecutive months.
 This signals a weakly confirmed peak in cyclical employment in March 2016, which followed the strongly confirmed peak in the Indicator in January 2014.
 The lead time between these two peaks is unusually long at 26 months.
+If cyclical employment falls for another month, the peak in March 2016 will be strongly confirmed.

 Levels of the Leading Indicator of Employment and Cyclical Employment